Online banking has steadily become a convenient and popular option for many people to manage their finances, and it's easy to see why.

 These habits are great to develop regardless of the type of bank you use.

-That's why I wrote this guide to run you through the most serious risks of banking online.
-So you can avoid the pitfalls that some online banking customers have fallen into.
+This guide goes over the most serious risks of banking online and can help you avoid the pitfalls that some online banking customers have fallen into.

 By strengthening how you use passwords and surf the web (on your desktop and smartphone), not only would you be able to confidently enjoy the perks that online banks offer, but you'll also improve your overall online security.